ESG risk management

 Climate and Environmental Risk Management

-At CaixaBank we actively manage environmental risks and those associated with climate.
-Based on the evaluation of the materiality of ESG risks in their interrelation with traditional risks, in the phased deployment of ESG risk management we have prioritized climate risks.
+At CaixaBank, we actively manage environmental and climate change-associated risks.
+Based on the assessment of the materiality of ESG risks in their interrelationship with the risk catalogue, we have prioritised climate risks in the phased deployment of ESG risk management.

-ESG Risk (sustainability) is considered at CaixaBank as a transversal factor affecting various risks in the Catalog (credit, reputational and other operational risks), adding mentions of climate change and other environmental risks in the definitions of the legal and regulatory risk area.
-There is no explicit mention of liquidity and market risks given the low level of materiality applied to them, but in any case it has been assessed that the stress tests carried out are of sufficient magnitude to reflect impacts in these areas of climatic origin.
+At CaixaBank, ESG risk (sustainability) is considered a transversal factor with an impact on several risks in the Catalogue (credit, reputational and other operational risks), adding references to climate change and other environmental risks to the definitions of legal and regulatory risk.
+Liquidity and market risks are not specifically mentioned given the low level of materiality applicable to them.
+However, in any case it has been assessed that the stress tests conducted are of sufficient magnitude to include impacts in these areas of climatic origin.

-Furthermore, we have been signatories to the Green Bond Principles since 2015, established by the International Capital Markets Association (ICMA).
+Furthermore, CaixaBank has been a signatory to the Green Bond Principles since 2015, established by the International Capital Markets Association (ICMA).
 Since then, we have participated in the placement of green bonds for projects with a positive climate impact.

 Access to the SDG Framework